How a text editor built on process isolation and preemptive concurrency actually works.

 These guide what we build and how:

-• Elixir for logic, platform-native rendering.
+- Elixir for logic, platform-native rendering.
 The BEAM handles everything a text editor needs to think about.
-Swift, GTK4, and Zig handle everything a display needs to draw.
+Swift/Metal, Go/Bubble Tea, and the planned GTK4 frontend handle everything a display needs to draw; Zig is parser infrastructure, not a display.

 Three-Namespace Architecture